alec202/CalorieTrackerVanilla/README.md

 # Next Steps
 - [ X ] Pick a color scheme
-- [ ] Center the login container box
+- [ X ] Center the login container box
+- [ ] Change the password and username placeholder to
 - [ ] update the backgroun of the login container box and the background of the body element so it looks more "modern"
 - [ ] Change the forgot password button to be a text link instead of a normal button and put the textdirectly underneath the password input box.
 See Microsoft account login example.